AdobeDocs/campaign-classic.en/help/installation/using/creating-an-instance-and-logging-on.md

 topic-tags: initial-configuration
 ---

-# Creating an instance and logging on{#creating-an-instance-and-logging-on}
+# Create an instance and logging on{#creating-an-instance-and-logging-on}

 To create a new instance and Adobe Campaign database, apply the following process: